incf-nidash/nidm-experiment/.github/ISSUE_TEMPLATE/a_adding_term.md

 ---
 name: Add term
-about: New term suggestion for CL
+about: New term suggestion for NIDM-E
 title: "[NTR]"
 labels: 'new term request'
 ---

-Note - please check that the term does not already exist (check OLS: https://www.ebi.ac.uk/ols/ontologies/cl)
+Note - please check that the term does not already exist (check NIDM-E: https://incf-nidash.github.io/nidm-experiment/schema_menu.html)

 **Preferred term label**